How To Apply for NRT Designation

 - The trail is in compliance with applicable land use plans and environmental laws.

-- NRT designation must be supported by the landowner(s), public or private, whose property the trail crosses.
+- NRT designation must be supported in writing by the landowner(s), public or private, upon whose land the trail tread exists.
+For adjacent landowner(s), letters of support are encouraged but written approval is not required.

-- If your trail is on a National Forest or other land administered by the US Department of Agriculture, work with appropriate USDA Forest Service contact or Jeff Mast at 503-808-2443 or email@example.com.
+- If your trail is on a National Forest or other land administered by the US Department of Agriculture, work with appropriate USDA Forest Service contact or Brenda Yankoviak at 414-297-3295 or [email protected].

 - For technical assistance with the online application, NRT website, or NRT database contact Michael Bullington with American Trails: [email protected]